EOSIO/eosio-swift/README.md

 }
 ```

+## Documentation

+Please refer to the generated code documentation by cloning this repo and opening the `docs/code/index.html` file in your browser.

 ## iOS Example App

 If you'd like to see the EOSIO SDK for Swift: Softkey Signature Provider in action, check out our open source [iOS Example App](https://github.com/EOSIO/eosio-swift-ios-example-app)--a working application that fetches an account's token balance and pushes a transfer action.